BDC Hamburger Icon

 What is a business proposal?

-A business proposal is a multipage document detailing how your business can solve a problem or fill a need for a customer.
+A business proposal is a multipage document that details how your business can solve a problem or fill a need for a customer.
 Business proposals can be unsolicited or solicited.

-• Unsolicited: With an unsolicited business proposal, you create the proposal on your own based on your understanding of the client’s need and send it to the client to capture their attention and win their business.
-Unsolicited proposals are generally less specific because the prospective client has not told you anything about its needs.
+• Unsolicited: With an unsolicited business proposal, you create the proposal on your own based on your understanding of the prospective client’s needs and send it to them to capture their attention and hopefully win their business.
+Unsolicited proposals are generally less specific because the potential customer has not told you anything about their preferences.

 • Solicited: With a solicited proposal, the customer identifies its own need or challenge and then asks companies like yours to submit proposals with solutions and costs.
-This is called a request for proposal, or RFP.
-There is a deadline by which the proposals are due so the client can compare them to each other, and there may be specific specifications that the solutions need to conform to.
-Sometimes, companies whose proposals are attractive to the client are called in and asked to make a presentation on their solution so that the client can ask questions.
-After reviewing all of the proposals, the client will make its choice.
+This is called a request for proposals (RFP).
+These proposals have deadlines so the client can compare them before making a decision.
+There may be other specifications the proposed solutions must meet.
+Sometimes, companies with attractive proposals are asked to present their solution so the client can ask questions and engage with you.
+After reviewing all of the proposals, the client will choose which firm to hire.

-Business proposals should demonstrate your company’s understanding of the client’s problem or need, your expertise and experience in addressing this type of need, your proposed solution and recommendations, your unique selling points, how much you are charging, and what the terms and conditions will be if the client chooses your company for the project.
+Business proposals should demonstrate your company’s understanding of the client’s problem or need, your expertise and experience in addressing this type of need, your proposed solution and recommendations, your unique selling points, how much you’d be charging, and what the terms and conditions will be if the client chooses your company for the project.

-Business proposals can be printed on paper, in the form of a presentation using software such as PowerPoint (sent electronically or printed), or via proposal software that allows clients to accept the proposal electronically.
+Business proposals can be printed on paper, provided as a presentation (such as PowerPoint), or created and shared via proposal software that allows clients to accept the proposal electronically.

 Did You Know?Did you know

-The ideal length for a proposal, on average, is six pages.
+The ideal length for a business proposal is six pages.
 This gives you enough space to adequately cover the essentials but is short enough to keep the client’s attention.

 When do you need a business proposal?

-Business proposals are not appropriate and necessary for all types of businesses, but in some industries, they are a crucial way to get new clients.
+Business proposals are not appropriate or necessary for all types of businesses, but in some industries, they are a crucial way to get new clients.
 They are almost exclusively used in business-to-business (B2B) sales.
-The reasons for this are twofold.
-First, to justify a business proposal, the size of the project must be fairly significant, at least $1,000.
-Second, the project or challenge must have some level of complexity where it needs a custom solution, not something ready-made.
+There are two main reasons for this.

 • Construction